annabelledilustro/annabelledilustro.github.io/home.md

 My main research interests include phonetics, voice disguise, speaker recognition, speech kinematics, and speech perception.

 <!-- link 'cat' to an image of corny -->
-When I'm not doing linguistics, you can likely find me (re)watching a horror movie<sup>1</sup>, taking my <a target="_blank" rel="noopener" href="https://annabelledilustro.github.io/folder/corny_walk.jpg" >cat</a> for a walk, or rock climbing.
+When I'm not doing linguistics, you can likely find me (re)watching a horror movie<sup style="font-size: 0.75em; vertical-align: super;">1</sup>, taking my <a target="_blank" rel="noopener" href="https://annabelledilustro.github.io/folder/corny_walk.jpg" >cat</a> for a walk, or rock climbing.
 I also tutor presenting and writing with Cornell's <a target="_blank" rel="noopener" href="https://elso.as.cornell.edu/tutoring-writing-presenting">English Language Support Office</a>. <br>